django-webpack/django-webpack-loader/README.md

 <br>

-Read http://owaislone.org/blog/webpack-plus-reactjs-and-django/ for a detailed step by step guide on setting up webpack with django using this library.
+Read [this guide](https://web.archive.org/web/20190105024822/https://owais.lone.pw/blog/webpack-plus-reactjs-and-django/) for a detailed step by step guide on setting up webpack with django using this library.

 Use webpack to generate your static bundles without django's staticfiles or opaque wrappers.